Vernon Wells (actor): 1990s and 2000s

 In 1992, Wells appeared in one of the few roles in which he is not cast as a villain, in the short-lived 1992 television comedy series The Amazing Live Sea Monkeys.
 The show was about a professor who accidentally enlarged three Sea-Monkeys to human-size, and then had to deal with their comical ineptness in the world.
 In 1993, Wells starred in the science fiction film Fortress with Christopher Lambert (no connection to the previous movie of the same name).

 Many of Wells's roles 1990s and 2000s portrayed villains, as in the films Circuitry Man (1990), Kick of Death (1997), Starforce (2000) and Power Rangers Time Force (2001).
 In the Power Rangers episodes, he played the role of Ransik, a mutant crime lord from the year 3000 who travels back in time to take over the world.
 In 2002, he reprised this role for the Power Rangers Wild Force/Time Force two-part team-up episode "Reinforcements from the Future".
 Wells starred in the 2009 horror film Silent Night, Zombie Night.

 Wells also starred in an award-winning role in “Trouble Is My Business (2018)”.

 Grace, his current wife, is Japanese, and in 2015, to commemorate the 30th anniversary of the Commando production, he sent a congratulatory message video to his Japanese fans, partly in Japanese.

 Wells lost his Pacific Palisades home, belongings and memorabilia in the Palisades Fire in January 2025.

+Wells most recent film Censor Addiction is released on March 3, 2026 where he plays the character Wizard.
+He is also credited as Co-Producer.